garraflavatra/rolens/docs/installation.md

 Rolens is free and open-source software, which means that you can compile it from source on your own machine by cloning [the repository](https://github.com/garraflavatra/rolens).

-If you have Node.js installed, just download the source from GitHub, and run `./build.js`.
+If you have Node.js installed, just download the source from GitHub, and run `node ./build.js`.
 The install script will check that dependencies are present and build Rolens for you.
 If you want to build it yourself, please continue reading.

 ## Advanced build